inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 at <https://epsg.org> (official source) and through third-party websites such as <https://jjimenezshaw.github.io/crs-explorer> and
 <http://epsg.io>.
 For example, the ‘World Geodetic System 1984’ (WGS 84)
-is a geodetic CRS with EPSG code `4326`, and ‘Belge 1972 / Belgian Lambert 72’ is a projected CRS with EPSG code `31370`.
+is a geodetic CRS with EPSG code `4326`, and ‘BD72 / Belgian Lambert 72’ is a projected CRS with EPSG code `31370`.

 In R, you can also search for CRSs and EPSG codes since these are included in the PROJ database, used by R packages like `sf`.
 An example